ergoplatform/ergo/README.md

 ## Installation

-You can check our [Setup A Full Node](https://github.com/ergoplatform/ergo/wiki/Set-up-a-full-node) wiki page to learn how to manually setup and configuration a node.
+You can check our [Setup A Full Node](https://github.com/ergoplatform/ergo/wiki/Set-up-a-full-node) wiki page to learn how to manually setup and configure a node.

 Alternatively you can run the prepared [ergo-installer.sh](ergo-installer.sh) script.
-With this script you will install the latest Ergo node without any hassle (only availalbe for Linux distributions):
+With this script you'll have the latest Ergo node installed without any hassle (only availalbe for Linux distributions):

     curl -s https://raw.githubusercontent.com/ergoplatform/ergo/master/ergo-installer.sh | sh -s -- --api-key=<YOUR_API_KEY>